|Oracle® Communications Billing and Revenue Management Managing Accounts Receivable

 Set up event notification for rollover transfers.

-To enable rollover transfers, update the subscription parameter instance in the /config/business_params object by using the pin_bus_params utility (see BRM Developer's Guide).
+To enable rollover transfers, update the subscription parameter instance in the /config/business_params object by using the pin_bus_params utility (see "pin_bus_params" in BRM Developer's Guide).

 Create an editable XML file for the subscription parameter instance by using the following command: